 Does a company have a certain technological lead, but is there little demand for that technology?
 Then it’s time to take that technology to another market.
 FujiFilm succeeded in this.
 The company produces membranes and filters that are used among other things, for gas or water purification.
 For this, the company made use of knowledge gained in the production of photographic products in a corporate venture structure.

-Knowledge is exchanged faster between a startup and corporate, if they are located in the same building.
+Knowledge is exchanged faster between a startup and a corporate if they are located in the same building.
 Exchanging directors (or allowing them to participate in a supervisory board) is also a great option for stimulating knowledge exchange.
 According to the Harvard Business Review, appointing a specific team that supervises the transfer of knowledge from startup to corporate is also worth considering.

 3: Match startup and corporate goals

-Research shows that aligning the objectives of corporates, the venture fund and startups can make more use of the expertise of the parent company.
+Research shows that aligning the objectives of corporates, venture funds, and startups can make more use of the expertise of the parent company.
 If this is not the case, corporates will make less good investment decisions, attract less attractive startups and it is less likely that useful knowledge will flow from the startups to the corporate.

-Make sure that all objectives (of the fund, the parent company and the startups) are aligned with each other.
-This ensures that start-ups go to the stock market more often, apply for more patents and generally perform better.
+Make sure that all objectives (of the fund, the parent company, and the startups) are aligned with each other.
+This ensures that start-ups go to the stock market more often, apply for more patents, and generally perform better.

 4: Ensure simple, streamlined processes

 Make sure that you not only guarantee that all objectives match, but also ensure that not too many objectives are pursued.
 Pursuing too many objectives would mean that managers constantly have to be satisfied.
 A streamlined approach would offer a solution: by not involving too many internal stakeholders in a new initiative, the dynamics of the startup are preserved.